UniMath/agda-unimath/src/foundation-core/torsorial-type-families.lagda.md

 notion of 'torsor-like', or indeed 'torsorial' type families.

-The notion of torsoriality of type families is central in many charactereizations of identity types.
+The notion of torsoriality of type families is central in many characterizations of identity types.
 Indeed, the [fundamental theorem of identity types](foundation.fundamental-theorem-of-identity-types.md) shows that for any type family `B` over `A` and any `a : A`, the type family `B` is torsorial if and only if every